aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/config/_index.md

 ```

-Sets the max width or height for a shape/image ,GridJs will ignore the shape/image with the width or height larger than this, it will take affec when IslimitShapes=true. the default value is 10000.
+Sets the max width or height for a shape or an image ,GridJs will ignore the shape or image with the width or height larger than this, it takes effect when IslimitShapeOrImage=true. the default value is 10000.

 **Parameters:**
 | Parameter | Type | Description |